How Does The Heatwave In England Compare To Summer In Australia?

 Appreciating the countryside at Stanmer Park, Brighton

-What about the beach and cool sea air?
+What about the beach and cool sea air in England?

 On Brighton beach, UK